StIvesTabletop/stivestabletop.github.io/BoardGames/Style.md

 * Act together to put on the best fireworks display in [Hanabi]({{ site.data.BoardGameLinks.Hanabi.Link }}).
 * Everybody must grab a weapon and escape the [Magic Maze]({{ site.data.BoardGameLinks.MagicMaze.Link }}).
 * Team up to tackle four different outbreaks before it becomes a [Pandemic]({{ site.data.BoardGameLinks.Pandemic.Link }}).
-* Stave off death with your fellow adventurers and try escape [Robinson Crusoe's Cursed Island]({{ site.data.BoardGameLinks.RobinsonCrusoe.Link }}).
+* Stave off death with your fellow adventurers and try to escape [Robinson Crusoe's Cursed Island]({{ site.data.BoardGameLinks.RobinsonCrusoe.Link }}).
 * An escape room in a box?
 Work together to [Unlock]({{ site.data.BoardGameLinks.Unlock.Link }}) puzzles before the time runs out in the app.
 * A mathematical twist on tarot cards with players trying to escape imminent doom in [The Shipwreck Arcana]({{ site.data.BoardGameLinks.TheShipWreckArcana.Link }}).
 * Using the power of the spirits to guard against invaders on [Spirit Island]({{ site.data.BoardGameLinks.SpiritIsland.Link }}).
-* Ever wanted to be Frodo or one fo his hobbit companions braving the long journey to Mount Doom to defeat the [Lord of the Rings]({{ site.data.BoardGameLinks.LordOfTheRings.Link }})?
+* Ever wanted to be Frodo or one of his hobbit companions braving the long journey to Mount Doom to defeat the [Lord of the Rings]({{ site.data.BoardGameLinks.LordOfTheRings.Link }})?

 # Learnt in 5 minutes